Sowmyadevi2005/flask-mysql-webapp/README.md

-# Flask CRUD Web Application
+# Simple Flask Web Application

 This is a simple **Flask-based web application** that performs **basic operations (Insert and View)** using a **MySQL** backend database.